How RCGP support your research

 RCGP Scientific Foundation Board Members

-• Dr Steve Mowle, RCGP Honorary Treasurer.
+• Dr Steve Mowle (Treasurer), RCGP Honorary Treasurer.

 • Dr Julia Hiscock, Medical Sociologist, Research Fellow at Bangor University and Co‐Director at North Wales Centre for Primary Care.